Coronavirus (COVID-19) FAQs

 DOD placed restrictions on hiring of civilian personnel to reduce the risk of transmission of COVID-19, and protect military and civilian personnel and their families, and our contract workforce from exposure.

 West Point leadership is thoroughly reviewing plans to reopen each facility on the installation that was closed in response to the COVID-19 pandemic.
 More facilities are expected to open as conditions in the region improve.
-The facilities that have reopened in full or in part are below.
+The facilities that have reopened in full or in part for use by the West Point community are below.
 Please check back frequently as this site will be updated as more services are allowed to reopen.

 - The Child Development Center is reopened on a limited basis.